cptpcrd/unix_cred/docs/index.rst

         The PID of the connected peer.

-        This attribute is only defined on FreeBSD, and it is only set on FreeBSD 13+ (on previous versions it is always ``None``).
+        This attribute is only defined on FreeBSD, and it is only set on FreeBSD 13+ (on previous versions of FreeBSD it is always ``None``).
 If you want to check for the PID in a cross-platform way, it is recommended to use ``getattr(<xucred>, "pid", None)`` and then check for a ``None`` value.